Skip to main content

 DIAGNOSIS

-Acute Kidney Injury (AKI) is usually asymptomatic until the patient has experienced extreme loss of function.
-Oliguria can be present, but it is neither specific nor sensitive (3).
+Acute kidney injury (AKI) is usually asymptomatic until the patient has experienced severe loss of function.
+Oliguria can be present, but it is neither specific nor sensitive.

 HISTORY